 In the present times, India is one of the largest producers of groundnuts in the world and the second largest producer of groundnut ‘peanut’ oil.
-Most of the groundnut and oil are consumed domestically whereas some part is exported as well.
+Most of the groundnuts and its oil are consumed domestically whereas some part is exported.
+The properties and health benefits of groundnut oil make it a popular cooking oil choice across whole of India.

 Traditionally, the states of Gujarat, Andhra Pradesh, Maharashtra, Telengana, Tamil Nadu and Karnataka have been in the forefront of production of peanuts and peanut oils.
 Production in Andhra Pradesh, Karnataka and Tamil Nadu has grown significantly in past few decades whereas Gujarat and Maharashtra have seen a decline.